Ballot papers, other documents used in GE2025 to be destroyed

 A total of 2,438,610 votes were cast in the 2025 General Election, accounting for 92.8 per cent of Singapore's registered electors.
 This number includes both local and overseas votes, and 42,945 rejected votes.

-The People's Action Party won the election with 65.6 per cent of the vote, claiming 87 of the 97 seats in parliament.
-The Workers' Party took 15 per cent of the vote and won the remaining 10 seats.
+The People's Action Party won the election with more than 65 per cent of the vote, claiming 87 of the 97 seats in parliament.
+The Workers' Party took about 15 per cent of the vote and won the remaining 10 seats.